 The Enplas Corporate Governance Policy defines our stakeholders as shareholders, etc.; employees; customers; suppliers; and society.
 The Enplas Group is a dedicated manufacturer with key operations in manufacturing, processing, and sales of various products made from engineering plastics and their composites.
 For this reason, we are especially focused on building sustainable relationships with customers, suppliers, and employees.

-We view customer engagement not only as meeting customers’ needs but also as taking proactive steps to solve the problems they face and proposing ways to improve the functionality of their products.
+We view customer engagement not only as meeting customers’ needs but also as taking proactive steps to solve the problems they face and proposing solutions to improve the functionality of their products.

 In 1964, the company president began holding monthly birthday parties to connect with individual employees and express appreciation for them in their birthday month.
-The president still holds these meetings, even with a total workforce in Japan of about 600 people.
 Anniversary parties, held every year with company-wide participation, including company presidents and officers, at locations ranging from Singapore (where we set up operations in 1975) to the US and UK, to Southeast Asia and China, help unite the Group on a global level.

 Identifying risks and opportunities